jsx-eslint/eslint-plugin-react/docs/rules/jsx-first-prop-new-line.md

-# Configure the position of the first property (react/jsx-first-prop-new-line)
+# Enforce proper position of the first property in JSX (react/jsx-first-prop-new-line)

 🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.